A Reliable Solution for Securing Credit Transactions in Mexico.

 - Title retention clause.
 A clause that allows creditors to retain title to goods sold until they receive payment for them.
 It becomes effective against thirds parties upon its filing at the National Registry for Guarantees (RUG).

 - Guaranty trust.
 A contract by which a debtor transfers title of certain assets (movable or real estate) to a trustee to secure payment of a debt in favor of the creditor.
 The guarantor has to be a Mexican bank or a financial entity authorized to act as a trustee in Mexico.

 - Level of Security.
-A creditor should aim a cost-effective security device that offers most protection.
+A creditor should aim at a cost-effective security device that offers the most protection.
 A creditor will usually be better secured when there is strong collateral that does not depreciate.
 Real estate will usually be a better option than movable property.
 The creditor will also want security that will defeat other creditors or privileged claims.
-For instance, a mortgage is vulnerable to tax and labor claims, as opposed to a guaranty trust which succeeds.
+For instance, a mortgage is vulnerable to tax and labor claims, as opposed to a guaranty trust which defeats tax and labor claims.